mantidproject/mantid/Code/Mantid/docs/source/algorithms/Symmetrise-v1.rst

 Two values, XMin and XMax, are chosen to specify the section of the positive side of the curve to be reflected onto the negative side.

-Depending on the input curve and EMax parameter the algorithm can behave in two ways:
+Depending on the input curve and XMax parameter the algorithm can behave in two ways:

 Reflect Left Hand Side